“I do believe something very magical can happen when you read a good book.” – J.K. Rowling

 The Department for Education defines the checks as “short, light-touch assessments” that take about ten minutes to complete.
 Any children that do not pass the check will continue to take part in phonics lessons or interventions so that they can re-sit the check at the end of Year 2.
 For more information about phonics and the phonics check, please refer to the guidance produced by the Standards and Testing Agency.

-Children working through the phonics programme use Read Write Inc. decodable reading books to support reading lessons and reading at home.
+Children working through the Monster Phonics scheme use Monster Phonics decodable reading books to support reading lessons and reading at home.
 Once children complete the phonics programme, they move onto Accelerated Reader.
 For more information about how Accelerated Reader works, check out this presentation.

 From Year 2 and above, children have a 45-minute whole-class guided reading lesson every day.
 Two of these days are focused on a fiction class novel selected from a list of essential fiction reads for that year group.
 The other two days are focused on a non-fiction text linked to the current class topic.
 Children practise completing various comprehension texts on the fifth day.
 Reception and Year 1 guided reading lessons are structured slightly differently to accommodate the greater proportion of children still working on developing their phonics skills and reading strategies.
 However, they also read a range of fiction and non-fiction key texts as a class.
 All class teachers also plan for purposeful opportunities to incorporate reading across the curriculum and various subjects.